-“And what are these green things?”
+“And these green things?”

 That’s what I’d thought.

-We reached the truck and Olga climbed in, making the struts groan and the tires drop another inch.
+We reached the truck and Olga climbed in, making the struts groan and drop another inch.
 I donated the muffins to the boys in back and turned to follow suit.
 And found a chest in the way.

 It was a nice chest, wearing a blue knit pullover in some kind of thin material that outlined hard pecs and a washboard stomach.
 It was attached to an even nicer pair of denim-covered thighs and a butt that ought to be hanging in a museum somewhere.
 It even smelled good—a rich, sweet, decadent scent that always reminded me of butterscotch.